In the beginning

 In March 2012 we began testing in a small slum of Kolkata in collaboration with The Hope Foundation and The Hope Kolkata Foundation being its implementation agency to carry out the exercise in the field.

-We have worked now in over 38 of the 144 wards in Kolkata.
+We have worked now in most of the 144 wards in Kolkata.

-In the last 12 months we have addressed over 50,000 dwellings and in the next 12 months we intend to address the final 170,000 dwellings.
-Our working methods are becoming more efficient as we work, and the cost per address decreases accordingly.
+Their working methods are becoming more efficient as they work, and the cost per address decreases accordingly.

-Because of our work, bank accounts, voting cards, Aardhar cards and electricity accounts are more accessible to the people addressed.
+Because of this addressing work, bank accounts, voting cards, Aardhar cards and electricity accounts are more accessible to the people addressed.

-The post office now delivers to these people mail which has their new postal address on it (rather than it being delivered to a community hall).
+The post office can deliver to these people mail which has their new postal address on it (rather than it being delivered to a community hall).

 What is next